Operations for prolapse of the vaginal apex

 What are the specific risks of this surgery?

-This operation has been performed for a long time and the success rate of the operation is 70 to 90%, this may go down with time.
-You should feel more comfortable following your operation and the sensation of the prolapse, or something coming down should have gone.
+This operation has been performed for a long time.
+The success rate of the operation is 70 to 90%, this may go down with time.
+You should feel more comfortable following your operation.
+The sensation of the prolapse or something coming down, should have gone.

 What happens before my operation?

-It is recommended that you take medication to soften your stools for at least three days before your operation.
-This will help to reduce the risk of you getting constipated after your operation and could mean you get home earlier.
-You can use Magnesium Sulphate, Lactulose, or Movicol, all of which you can get from your GP.
+Take the medication to soften your stools for at least 3 days before your operation.
+This will help to reduce your risk of getting constipated after your operation.
+Constipation is not pooing as often or finding it hard to poo.
+Taking the medication could also mean that you get to go home earlier.
+You can use Magnesium Sulphate, Lactulose, or Movicol.
+These medications are all available from your GP.

 How is the sacrospinous fixation performed?